Juniper/ansible-junos-stdlib/README.md

 ### NOTICES

-#### Ubuntu 14.04

-If you're dealing with Ubuntu 14.04 and faced following error during the installation, it's because the system python which used by Ubuntu 14.04 is locked to 2.7.6 till EOL, as a result, please consider to skip galaxy certification process by appending `-c` option of ansible-galaxy. i.e. `ansible-galaxy collection install Juniper.junos_collection -c`

-    [WARNING]: - Juniper.junos_collection was NOT installed successfully: Failed to get data from the API server (https://galaxy.ansible.com/api/): Failed to validate the SSL certificate for galaxy.ansible.com:443.
-Make sure your managed systems have a valid CA certificate installed.
-If the website serving the url uses SNI you need python >= 2.7.9 on your managed machine  (the python executable used (/usr/bin/python) is version: 2.7.6 (default, Nov 23 2017, 15:49:48) [GCC 4.8.4]) or you can install the `urllib3`, `pyOpenSSL`, `ndg-httpsclient`, and `pyasn1` python modules to perform SNI verification in python >= 2.6.
-You can use validate_certs=False if you do not need to confirm the servers identity but this is unsafe and not recommended.
-Paths checked for this platform:
-    /etc/ssl/certs, /etc/pki/ca-trust/extracted/pem, /etc/pki/tls/certs, /usr/share
-    /ca-certificates/cacert.org, /etc/ansible.
-The exception msg was: hostname u'galaxy.ansible.com' doesn't match either of
-    '*.c1e4.galaxy.openshiftapps.com', 'c1e4.galaxy.openshiftapps.com'.

-    ERROR! - you can use --ignore-errors to skip failed collections and finish processing the list.

 ### MacOS Mojave and newer

 In MacOS Mojave and newer (>=10.14), ssh keys created with the system `ssh-keygen` are created using the newer 'OPENSSH' key format, even when specifying `-t rsa` during creation.
 This directly affects the usage of ssh keys, particularly when using the `ssh_private_key_file`.
 To create/convert/check keys, follow these steps: